The Bottle: Charts

-Covers
+Cover versions

-Later in 1974, shortly after the release of the original Gil Scott-Heron/Brian Jackson recording, Funk/Soul group Brother to Brother released their own rendition of "The Bottle" with a similar orchestration as the original but slightly more straightforward and uptempo.
-The Brother to Brother version peaked at number nine on the Billboard Hot Soul (R&B) Singles on the week ending October 5, 1974, and number 46 on the Billboard Hot 100 on the week ending November 16, 1974.
+Later in 1974, shortly after the release of the original Gil Scott-Heron/Brian Jackson recording, funk/soul group Brother to Brother released their own rendition of "The Bottle" with a similar orchestration as the original but slightly more straightforward and uptempo.
+The Brother to Brother version peaked at number nine on the Billboard Hot Soul (R&B) Singles chart in the week ending October 5, 1974, and number 46 on the Billboard Hot 100 in the week ending November 16, 1974.
 To this day, it remains the band's signature tune and their biggest hit song to date.

 Joe Bataan covered "The Bottle" as an instrumental for his 1975 album Afrofilipino, though slightly re-titled "The Bottle (La Botella)".
-It was released as a single and peaked at number 59 on the Billboard Hot Soul (R&B) Singles on the week ending April 5, 1975.
+It was released as a single and peaked at number 59 on the Billboard Hot Soul (R&B) Singles chart in the week ending April 5, 1975.
 It became one of his most notable recordings from the album.

-C.O.D. released a hit electro version of it in 1983.
+C.O.D. released a hit electro version in 1983.

-The Christians covered "The Bottle" for their 1992 album Happy In Hell.
+The Christians covered "The Bottle" for their 1992 album Happy in Hell which reached No. 39 in the UK in 1993.

 Paul Weller covered "The Bottle" for his 2004 album Studio 150.

-British funk group Jamiroquai performed the song during their 1993 Emergency on Planet Earth Tour.
+British funk band Jamiroquai performed the song during their 1993 Emergency on Planet Earth Tour.